Debye Screening of Non-Abelian Plasmas in Curved Spacetimes: Induced Current

 The induced current $j_\mu^a (x)$ for the soft modes $A_\mu^a (x)$ arises from interactions with high-momentum quarks and gluons in the plasma.
 Lattice simulations have confirmed the analytic expectation that for temperatures $T \gg T_{\rm QCD}$, high-energy quarks and gluons attain an equilibrium equation of state akin to that of a gas of non-interacting, massless particles.
 In particular, the so-called ``trace anomaly," $(\rho - 3P) / T^4$, where $\rho$ is the energy density and $P$ the pressure of particles in the plasma, tends rapidly toward zero for $T \gg T_{\rm QCD}$, and therefore $\rho\approx 3P$.
 (See, e.g., Refs.~\cite{Borsanyi:2012ve,Borsanyi:2013bia,HotQCD:2014kol,Pasechnik:2016wkt}.)

-At high temperatures, the soft quantum fields of the plasma are well approximated by classical fields, due to Bose-Einstein enhancement from high occupation numbers.
+At high temperatures, the soft quantum fields of the plasma are well approximated by classical fields, due to their large occupation numbers per mode.
 Furthermore, the hard (high-momentum) modes can be approximated by an ensemble of classical point particles to leading order in the coupling $g_s$, since they are weakly interacting.
 Specifically, the effects of the high-momentum particles on the soft modes within the plasma are dominated by processes involving ``hard thermal loops": one-loop diagrams with arbitrary numbers of low-momentum external legs (with $k_{\rm soft} \sim g_s T$) and hard internal momenta (with $k_{\rm hard} \sim T$) \cite{Pisarski:1988vd,Braaten:1989mz,Braaten:1990az,Braaten:1990it,Braaten:1991gm}.
 These effects can be analyzed within a mean-field approximation of the (truncated) Schwinger-Dyson equations \cite{Blaizot:1993be,Blaizot:1993zk,Blaizot:1994vs,Blaizot:1995kg,Blaizot:2001nr,Mrowczynski:2016etf}, or by simply adopting classical transport equations for high-momentum particles \cite{Litim:2001db,Kelly:1994ig,Kelly:1994dh,Pisarski:1997cp,Mrowczynski:2016etf}.
 In this section we adapt the latter approach to arbitrary curved spacetimes.
 (See also Ref.~\cite{Brandt:1994mv}.)

 The equations of motion for a classical point particle with color charge in a soft gauge-field background are well known \cite{Wong:1970fu,Linden:1995bt,Kelly:1994dh,Brandt:1994mv}: \beq

 \eeq Here $x^\mu$ is the position of the particle, $P^\mu = \dv*{x^\mu}{\lambda}$ its kinetic 4-momentum, $\lambda$ an affine parameter, and $Q^a$ its ${\rm SU}(N_c)$ charge.
 We take advantage of the freedom to linearly rescale the affine parameter $\lambda$ so that $\dv*{x^\mu}{\lambda}$ has units of energy.
 (We do not explicitly rescale by the particle mass $m$ so that our formalism can be applied to massless particles.)
 Notice that, due to non-Abelian self-interactions, the charges $Q^a$ are dynamical, unlike in electromagnetism.